Karen Allen: Personal life

 In 1988, Allen married actor Kale Browne and had a son, Nicholas, in 1990.
 The couple divorced in 1998.
 Following the birth of her son, Allen accepted smaller roles in TV and films to concentrate on raising Nicholas.
-Nicholas went on to become a personal chef and win a Chopped competition on the Food Network, aired December 22, 2016.
+Nicholas went on to become a personal chef and win a Chopped competition on Food Network, which aired on December 22, 2016.